AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 * `ITEM_NAME`, `ITEM_DESCRIPTION`, `SALE_PRICE` and `COST_PRICE` must be specified.
 * All other fields are optional.
 * If `ITEM_QUANTITY` is not specified, a default value of `0` will be assigned to it.
-This allows you to store an item in your inventory without tracking its quantity.
+This allows you to create a placeholder for an item in your inventory you've yet to receive any stock of.
-  > ℹ️ If `ITEM_QUANTITY` is `0`, you can call the [`restock`](#restocking-an-item-restock) command to increase the stocked quantity of the item.
+  > ℹ️ Once you've received stock of the item, you can call the [`restock`](#restocking-an-item-restock) command to increase the stocked quantity of the item.
 * If `THRESHOLD` is not specified, a default value of `1` will be assigned to it.
 * There is no need to include the currency.
 A `$` sign will be appended to the prices.
 * Retail items do not have an `EXPIRY_DATE` field, hence the flag `-e` is not used.